jonmatifa/zfsmanager/README.md

 ZFS administration tool for Webmin

-This is in *very* early development, not for production.
+This is in early development, not for production.
 That being said, try this out in a virtual machine or anywhere else where data is non-critical.
 My hope is that this will ultimately provide Webmin with similar ZFS functionality to FreeNAS and NAS4Free.

 This project lives at https://github.com/jonmatifa/zfsmanager provide all feedback and bug reports there.
 I am brand new to Perl and Webmin's API. so first I apologize for the shabby state the code is in, second any further contributions are greatly welcomed.
 I am learning a fair amount about ZFS along the way as well.